shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “Ha!
 Well, I don’t want to be seen with a wolf.
 Can you transform?”

+[make fisher refuse to see her in wolf form for fear of getting caught with her]

 “I also promised not to turn into a cat.
 Besides, the boots are in a secure location, I can’t get to them.”

 “And you have time to be here?”